ktaylor63/southeast/site/content/charleston/coastal-program.md

 ## Protecting threatened, endangered and at-risk species

-The Coastal Program works with public agencies and private landowners to improve habitat for threatened, endangered, or at-risk species.
+The Coastal Program works with State natural resource agencies, NGOs, and private landowners to improve habitat for threatened, endangered, or at-risk species.

 Examples of species the program works with include: